dummylabs/watchman/README.md

  - Set up apps directory in AppDaemon [configuration file](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#appdaemon-configuration): `app_dir: /config/appdaemon/apps`

 ## Watchman installation
-Once you have AppDaemon up and running (check the logs), you can proceed to install watchman either manually or through HACS.
+Once you have AppDaemon up and running (check the addon logs), you can proceed to install watchman either manually or through HACS.

 ### Install with HACS
 This is a recommended way to install watchman.
 Installation in HACS is done in three simple steps: